angelalonso/homebot/homebotctl/README.md

+# Modes

+## Test Mode
+./cargo run test

+- Cargo test the code

+## Sim Mode
+./cargo run sim

+- Runs the code on Webots

+## Build Mode
+./cargo run build

+- Run test Mode
+- Compile for Raspberry arch

 # TO DO List
 This is a list of what modes of the robot this program should handle

 # Main functions
 ----------------------------
 These functions are the base to make the robot work

-## Test Mode
-Cargo test the code

-## Sim Mode
-Runs the code on Webots

-## Build Mode
-Run test Mode
-Compile for Raspberry arch

 ## Deploy Mode
 stop systemd if running